Youth Voice

-Youth are at the center of quality afterschool and summer learning programs.
-Their voices need to be heard.
-Our youth voice efforts aim to center the perspectives of youth informing policy and programming across the nation.
+Youth are at the center of high-quality afterschool and summer programs.
+Their voices are powerful and they must be heard.
+The Afterschool Alliance's youth voice efforts are dedicated to amplifying the perspectives of young people, as they should inform the policies and programs shaping their futures.

-Learn about our work below, including the Afterschool Alliance Youth Ambassador program, the Collective for Youth Empowerment in STEM & Society (CYESS), our partnership with the Million Girls Moonshot Flight Crew program, and how you can support youth voice in your own program.
+Learn about our work below, including the our Youth Ambassador program, the Collective for Youth Empowerment in STEM & Society (CYESS), Youth Voice Week, and how you can support youth voice in your own program.

 Afterschool Alliance Youth Ambassadors